Deep Learning Server

 A similar general principle for procuring parts is found here that also was observed for high voltage engineering projects: obsolete (by industry standards) industrial equipment is often the cheapest way of accomplishing engineering tasks provided that one has the know-how to work with the equipment out of its intended use niche.
 On this page I will show you how to do exactly that in the context of a deep learning server.

 The model I chose is a Gigabyte T180-G20, which is very similar to the T181-G20 except that it supports Intel Xeon E5 2600 v3 and v4 generation CPUs, whereas the T-181 supports Intel Xeon Scalable CPUs (which are effectively the next generation of Intel server CPU after the v4 E5s) and has more memory DIMMS (24 versus 16).
 For more information on the difference between these servers as well as the other OCP rack entrant from Gigabyte, see this documentation.
-If you were to expect your workloads to utilize a substantial amount of CPU compute, the T181-G20 would probably be worth looking at as the top-of-the-line 2600 v4 Xeon is similar in workload performance to today’s i5 processor.
+If you were to expect your workloads to utilize a substantial amount of CPU compute, the T181-G20 would probably be worth looking at as the top-of-the-line 2600 series (the 2699) v4 Xeon is similar in workload performance to today’s i5 processor, whereas the top-of-the-line Xeon scalable gen 2 CPU (Platinum 8280, excluding the 400W TDP 9282) is more similar to today’s i7.
 That said, there are two processors per server and I have found that a pair of 2680 v4 Xeons (a mid-range Broadwell with about 2/3s the capability of the 2699) to be more than sufficient for most purposes.
+Memory and CPU->GPU transfers are also somewhat slower for the T180 as it has PCI-e Gen3 rather than the Gen4 in the T181.

 Because the T180-G20 supports older CPUs and less maximum memory than the T181s, they are a good deal cheaper and can be had for under a thousand dollars new.
 Not bad for a machine that supports up to 750 TFLOPs for FMA (fused multiply-add) matrix operations with up to six V100 GPUs (four sxm2 and two PCI-e), 192 GB vRAM with the same configuration, and 1.024 TB DDR4 RAM.
-In my initial configuration only the four SXM2 sockets are occupied, each with 16GB V100s with 500 TFLOPs at 64GB vRAM.
+In my initial configuration only the four SXM2 sockets are occupied, each with 16GB V100s to total 500 TFLOPs for tensor multiply-add operations with 64GB vRAM.
 These SXM2 sockets are interconnected via 300 GBps NVlink, making these four GPUs behave for all purposes as one large GPU performance-wise.
-I chose the 16GB rather than the 32GB V100 as they are nearly a factor of 10 cheaper at present.
+I chose the 16GB rather than the 32GB V100 as they are nearly a factor of 10 cheaper at present, although the price of the 32gb versions is falling quickly.
 If you are interested in this GPU, I suggest reading the Volta architecture paper from nvidia for more information on the machine’s capabilities.

 Hardware Installation